Leave in Denmark

 Adoption leave

-Adoptive parents are entitled a 4-week leave before the child is put under their care.
-The leave can be extended with extra four weeks if there is a delay, which is not due to the adoptive parents' circumstances.
-After the receipt of the child, the parents are entitled to two weeks leave together with the child.
+Adoptive parents are entitled to a 4-week leave before the child is put under their care.
+The leave can be extended with an extra four weeks if there is a delay, which is not due to the adoptive parents' circumstances.
+After receiving the child, the parents are entitled to two weeks' leave together with the child.

 Parental leave